 Data Protection Officer Contact – firstname.lastname@example.org

-- identifying information – such as name, address, contact details, date of birth, family information, and unique identification number for example NHS Number
+- personal information (such as name, address, contact details, date of birth, parent or carer name and contact details, gender, unique identification number, for example NHS Number).

 Purposes for processing

 - examine the factors that have led to safeguarding concerns in relation to your family.

 - identify harmful behaviours within the family and the impacts and risks they present.

 - identify avenues of potential support and intervention to address the factors and behaviours.

 - develop appropriate plans aimed at reducing the risks associated with identified factors and behaviours and reduce the likelihood of the removal of children from the family unit.

 We rely on the following provisions of the General Data Protection Regulation (GDPR) as the lawful bases for processing your personal data:

 - Article 6 1(c) – Legal obligation